THE QUADY STORY

 2005

-Andrew and Laurel partner with their son turned winemaker, Herb Quady, and found Quady North with a 100-acre estate vineyard in the Applegate Valley of Southern Oregon.
-The family plants the vineyard to Rhone varieties Syrah and Viognier, and to Cabernet Franc, found in Bordeaux and the Loire areas of France.
-The warmer climate of Southern Oregon is ideal for these varieties, as opposed to the cooler Willamette Valley in Northern Oregon known for its Pinot Noire.
+Andrew and Laurel partnered with their son turned winemaker, Herb Quady, and founded Quady North in 2005 with a 100-acre estate vineyard in the Applegate Valley of Southern Oregon.
+The family plants the vineyard with Rhone varieties Syrah and Viognier, and with Cabernet Franc, found in Bordeaux and the Loire areas of France.
+The warmer climate of Southern Oregon is ideal for these varieties, as opposed to the cooler Willamette Valley in Northern Oregon known for its Pinot Noir.

 2006